 2 and 20

 2 and 20?
 A friend just ate at a famous restaurant.
 Experts say she was ripped off.
 Nearby was a much more famous eatery packed with satisfied diners.
 Food there cost a few dollars compared to hundreds where she ate.
-I asked about her decision to avoid "low cost" product but she said while aware of "cheap" fees, differences in SKILL, EXPERIENCE and VALUE were vast between 3 star Michelin chefs and McDonalds burgerflippers.
+I asked about her decision to avoid "low cost" product but she said while aware of "cheap" fees, the difference in SKILL, EXPERIENCE and VALUE were vast between 3 star Michelin chefs and McDonalds.

 Personally I'm much more comfortable investing alongside talented people who either are or will be billionaires.
 I'm just along for the ride in their OWN portfolios where almost all their wealth is managed.
-To pay such a tiny entrance fee of a bargain basement 2 and 20 is a remarkable deal.
-In due diligence I require affidavits and my forensic CPA team to attest that founders and senior investment staff have minimum 80% of total wealth in the specific fund I am also investing in.
-George, Warren and most other REAL hedge fund managers easily meet that criterion.
+To pay such a tiny fee of 2 and 20 is a remarkable deal.
+In due diligence I require affidavits and my forensic team to attest that founders and senior investment staff have minimum 80% of total wealth in the specific fund I am also investing in.
+REAL fund managers easily meet that criterion.
+Larry Fink of Blackrock and Jack Bogle of Vanguard both refused!
+Of course they don't eat their disgusting cooking.

-Bogle is right!
-Go with cheap unskilled.
+Go with cheap unskilled if you want to be poor.
 DO NOT invest in hedge funds.
 I need EXCLUSIVE capacity with skilled investors.
 Gamble your wealth away on long only and enjoy the vicious volatility and MINUS 50% losses along the way.
 Hard work, deep analysis and risk management are for losers, right?
 My clients are risk averse and need billions in capacity with quality managers.
 Cost is determined by demand and supply.
 There's vast demand for a tiny number of great hedge funds.
 Fees are trivial compared to their value.
 2 and 20 for alpha is a bargain.
+0.02 for beta is a disgrace.

 Good hedge fund = three Michelin stars, passive index fund = cheap fast food.
 2 and 20 has become the skill-based fee standard due to INVESTORS.
 Low fees are associated with low quality funds.
 Pay peanuts, get monkeys.
 The next bear market will show (again) how EXPENSIVE index funds really are.
 Unlike Fama, French and Malkiel, at least McDonalds workers earn their pay.
 Tenured fools do not survive long in the real world they claim to be able to model.